TikTok overtakes Google as the most popular site in 2021 - ExBulletin

 Former President Donald Trump was trying to ban TikTok from the U.S. app store for collecting data from U.S. users that might be available to the Chinese government and threatening U.S. national security.

-President Biden later canceled the Trump project, but called for a broader review of various foreign-managed apps.
+President Biden later canceled Trump’s plans, but called for a broader review of various foreign-managed apps.

+This article was originally posted on the NY Post and has been reproduced with permission.

 Sources